Caparisun/Linear_Regression_Project/Notebooks_and_data/readme.md

 - To view the applied models please click [here](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/3.Applying_Model.ipynb)

+- To view the iteration steps in where we normalise the data please click [here](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/4.Iteration_normalized.ipynb)

+- To view the application of the second model please click [here](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/5.applying_model_norm.ipynb)

 We exported multiple CSV's during the process, to make importing easier for specific tasks.
 We provide these files in the folder here for further examination.
 All coding steps are commented on the Jupyter Notebooks, so that our process can be recreated by directly running these notebooks and reading the documenation along the way.